top of page

 DESIRAE DWOOD

-A Landscape Architect trained extensively as a Japanese and master gardener; Desi believes you can never build a garden better than yourself.
+A Landscape Architect inspired by Japanese gardens and trained in both Japanese garden principles and practices, as well as ecology based principles and practices; Desirae D. Wood believes you can never build a garden better than yourself.
 She pursues this belief through a balanced study of Japanese cultural arts, garden design, maintenance and construction, as well as learning from the works of past masters and carefully observing nature.
-As an instructor and presenter at the International Japanese Garden Training Center and numerous international conferences, she continually engages in outreach to the community.

 • Kazuo Mitsuhashi, President of the Garden Society of Japan, Tokyo